Jeanne Immink

-Jeannette Friederike Hermine Immink (née Dienst; 10 October 1853 – 20 August 1929) was a Dutch mountaineer.
+Jeannette Friederike Hermine Immink (née Diest; 10 October 1853 – 20 August 1929) was a Dutch mountaineer.
 She climbed extensively in the Dolomites with several first ascents and is credited as a pioneer in the field of women's climbing.

 Early life

 Jeanne Immink was born into a German-Jewish family in Amsterdam in 1853, the eldest daughter of Friedrich "Frederik" Diest and Hermina Heijbroek.
 After her father died, Immink's mother and three sisters suffered financially; to escape her poverty Jeanne married Johannes Carolus "Karel" Immink after finishing high school, with whom she migrated to Pretoria, South Africa.
 They had one son together before Jeanne began an affair with Henry Percy Douglas-Willan, a British dragoon captain stationed in Pretoria, and followed him to India, leaving her husband and son in South Africa.
 When Immink fell pregnant again, she relocated to Switzerland since British officers were not permitted to marry or have children before the age of 30.
 In Switzerland, she became financially independent as she received significant funds from Douglas-Willan to support their son, Louis Immink.